imnsss/MidTermProject/README.md

-# MidTermProject -- Flappy Cat
+# Midterm Project -- Flappy Cat
- -It is a one-button game that you just need to press 'SPACE' to play the game.
+ - It is a one-button game that you just need to press 'SPACE' to play the game.
- -Enjoy it!
+ - Enjoy it!